Sage-Bionetworks/DesignSystem/privacy_toolkit.md

   - title: Getting Started
     header_color: E566A1
     image: privacy-heart-capture-feature.svg
-    description: Here are some best practices on how to deal with the cookie prompts and best practices to consider when drafting your Privacy Policy.
+    description: Here are some best practices on how to deal with cookie prompts and drafting your Privacy Policy.
 These patterns set the tone with the user from the start that privacy is important.
     links:
       - title: Cookies
         link: /cookies.html